pynucastro/pynucastro/README.md

 pynucastro is a python library for nuclear astrophysics.
-It provides access to nuclear data and reaction rates, and tools for building and interactively nuclear reaction networks.
+It provides access to nuclear data and reaction rates, and tools for building and interactively exploring nuclear reaction networks.

 The main features are: